panda3d/panda3d-docs/programming/directgui/directcheckbutton.rst

 Example
 -------

 .. code-block:: python

    import direct.directbase.DirectStart
-    from direct.gui.OnscreenText import OnscreenText
-    from direct.gui.DirectGui import *
+   from direct.gui.OnscreenText import OnscreenText from direct.gui.DirectGui import *
    from panda3d.core import *

    # Add some text
    bk_text = "This is my Demo"
    textObject = OnscreenText(text = bk_text, pos = (0.95,-0.95),
    scale = 0.07,fg=(1,0.5,0.5,1),align=TextNode.ACenter,mayChange=1)

    # Callback function to set  text
    def setText(status):
-    	if(status):
+       if status:
            bk_text = "Checkbox Selected"
        else:
            bk_text = "Checkbox Not Selected"
     textObject.setText(bk_text)

     # Add button
     b = DirectCheckButton(text = "CheckButton" ,scale=.05,command=setText)

     # Run the tutorial
-    run()
+    base.run()

 Programmatically changing the indicatorValue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you programatically want to change the checkbutton's indicatorValue, you
+If you programatically want to change the checkbutton's indicatorValue, you need
-need to call ``setIndicatorValue`` afterwards
-to update the checkbutton, like:
+to call ``setIndicatorValue`` afterwards to update the checkbutton, like:

 .. code-block:: python

    b["indicatorValue"] = True
    b.setIndicatorValue()

 boxImage and other box\* keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Just as DirectButton may be passed a 4-tuple of values to be used in the four button states, the box\* keyword arguments may be supplied with multiple entries to denote the unchecked and checked state.
 To supply arguments to be used in the two states of the checkbox, construct a 3-tuple of values with a 'None' in the final entry, i.e. (unchecked, checked, None).
 For example, to set two different images for the unchecked and checked states:

 .. code-block:: python

    boxImage = ("pathToDisabledImage.jpg", "pathToEnabled.jpg", None)